shotgunsoftware/developer.shotgunsoftware.com/docs/en/learning_content/toolkit_basics_guides/advanced_config.md

 ## Using the command line to create a default configuration

-The "tank set_up” command will run a script that creates a default configuration and don’t worry if you follow the guide carefully you won’t blow anything up.
+The `tank set_up` command will run a script that creates a default configuration and don’t worry if you follow the guide carefully you won’t blow anything up.

 ## About the tank command.